Types of functions

 The result of this expression would be the string Yes.
 To understand the expression, work from the inside out.
 Greater(12,10) returns true or false depending on whether 12 is greater than 10.
 Since it is, the value returned is true.

 Now that you know the answer is true, you can see that the If function returns the data after the first comma.
 In this case that is the string Yes.
-Had it been false then the string No would have been returned.
+If it's false, then the string No is returned.

 Important